amorin5/amorin5.github.io/implementation.md

 # Samyu explains how she built the upload page
 # link to upload page

-The intention of this functionality is to notify government officials of potholes in specific areas so that the time typically taken for screening roads and mapping the ideal route for maintanience and repair is cut down.
-Because this application can be run on live video, users could attach their dashcams to the model as they are driving -- the survellience proccess is fully automated in this scenario.
+The intention of this functionality is to notify government officials of potholes in specific areas so that the time typically taken for screening roads and mapping the ideal route for maintenance and repair is cut down.
+Because this application can be run on live video, users could attach their dashcams to the model as they are driving -- the survellience process is fully automated in this scenario.
 Otherwise, pedestrians, bikers, and other commuters could take pictures with their phones and submit that data.
 Essentially, this step is intended to eliminate the need for road surveys.
 In order to optimize the repair process, we will use metadata from user uploads to create a map of potholes in a given area.

 ### Pothole Mapping
+The final step of our implementation is mapping the location of images uploaded by users.
+In order to do this, we hosted a database of images and wrote a JavaScript script to pull the metadata (latitude, longitude coordinates) from each image.
+Then, a dot is populated on the map at those points.
+The embedded map below is that map, using our own collected images to prove correctness of our workflow.

+# Eric adds more details about how he built this part.

+The motivation of adding this, as mentioned, is to improve outcomes of road maintenance.
+The most costly portion of maintenance is materials, with time cost for mapping an optimal route coming in second.
+Our map reduces that cost.
+Not only are the pothole plotted exactly, but we have images of all the potholes at those locations so workers can identify severity, amount of materials needed, estimate repair time, and a number of other features.

+### Conclusion
+Going into this implementation, we set goals to automate the detection of potholes, simplify data collection, and improve the repair process to broadly reduce the presence of potholes.
+Our YOLO model is able to detect potholes with high accuracy.
+Users' ability to run the model over dashcam footage, photos, and videos creates a better and simplier way to collect broad data.
+Mapping those user uploads and plotting an accurate map of local potholes frees time and resources of repair workers.
+Through these three steps, we have addressed and achieved each of our goals.
+Hopefully, we can continue to work with this technology to contribute to safer infrastructure across the US and world at large.